Algebra I Prescriptive

 Course topics include problem-solving with basic equations and formulas; an introduction to functions and problem solving; linear equations and systems of linear equations; exponents and exponential functions; sequences and functions; descriptive statistics; polynomials and factoring; quadratic equations and functions; and function transformations and inverses.

-This course supports students as they develop computational fluency, deepen conceptual understanding, and apply Common Core's mathematical practice skills.
+This course supports students as they develop computational fluency, deepen conceptual understanding, and apply mathematical knowledge.
 Students discover new concepts through guided instruction and confirm their understanding in an interactive, feedback-rich environment.

 A variety of activities allow for students to think mathematically in a variety of scenarios and tasks.
 In Discussions, students exchange and explain their mathematical ideas.
 Modeling activities ask them to analyze real-world scenarios and mathematical concepts.
 Journaling activities have students reason abstractly and quantitatively, construct arguments, critique reasoning, and communicate precisely.
 And in Performance Tasks, students synthesize their knowledge in novel, real-world scenarios, make sense of multifaceted problems, and persevere in solving them.